LiteObject/Functional.Programming.With.CSharp/README.md

 In the example above, the Name property is marked as readonly, ensuring that it can only be assigned a value during object initialization.
 Once set, it cannot be modified, promoting immutability.

 ## 3. Higher-Order Functions:
-Functional programming encourages the use of higher-order functions, which are functions that can take other functions as arguments or return functions as results.
+Functional programming encourages the use of higher-order functions, which are __functions that can take other functions as arguments or return functions as results__.
 C# provides support for higher-order functions through delegates, lambda expressions, and functional interfaces:

 ```csharp
 List<int> numbers = new List<int> { 1, 2, 3, 4, 5 };